Reportify/teleopsold/teleops/docs/Phase_2_Project_Design_Specification.md

 ## Overview

 Phase 2 delivers the Design module for projects, focusing on defining the equipment design scope without enforcing quantities or site allocations.
-Designs are versioned, support attachments (drawings, photos, docs), and use a flexible equipment model (no rigid category constraints).
+Designs are versioned with a simple Draft → Publish workflow (no approvals).
+Published versions are locked.
+The equipment model is flexible (no rigid category constraints) and integrates with the tenant-driven Equipment Inventory Category → Model hierarchy for search suggestions and fast item entry.
 Quantities and site-level allocations are handled later in Phase 3.

 ---